brian-xu/FractalDimension/README.md

 print(f"Fractal dimension of the image: {fd}")
 ```

-### Note: OpenCV is not a strict requirement, but the image is expected to be formatted identically to OpenCV.
+### Note: OpenCV is not a strict requirement, but the image is expected to be formatted identically to OpenCV's grayscale representation.